ndpp/ndpp/docs/source/quickinstall.rst

     cd src
     make

-This will build an executable named ``openmc``.
+This will build an executable named ``ndpp``.

 --------------------
 Compiling on Windows
 --------------------

-To compile OpenMC on a Windows operating system, you will need to first install Cygwin_, a Linux-like environment for Windows.
+To compile NDPP on a Windows operating system, you will need to first install Cygwin_, a Linux-like environment for Windows.
 When configuring Cygwin, make sure you install both the gfortran compiler as well as git.
 Once you have obtained the source code, run the following commands from within the source code